WeihangWANG/Conv-MLP/README.md

 </div>

-## Performace
+## Performance

-We conduct experiments to evaluate the performance of Conv-MLP in terms of accuracy and computational efficiency on multi-modal benchmarks (WMCA and CeFA) in comparison with existing state-of-the-art methods, including full CNN models and transformer-based ViT models.
+We conduct experiments to evaluate the performance of Conv-MLP in terms of accuracy and computational efficiency on multi-modal and RGB benchmarks in comparison with existing state-of-the-art methods, including full CNN models and transformer-based ViT models.

 ### Results on WMCA